ImperialCollegeLondon/SWMManywhere/docs/metrics_guide.md

 ## Generalised behaviour of metrics

-Because the number of potential metrics that can plausibly be calculated, owing to the wide variety of options that might be applied, two key approaches are used to streamline metric creation.
+Because the number of potential metrics that can plausibly be calculated, owing to the wide number of variations that might be applied, a combination of approaches are used to streamline metric creation.

-### Restrictions, coefficients and scales
+### Coefficients

+### Scales

 ### Metric factory

+### Restrictions

 ## Add a new metric